 The Mailigen team has released a tiny new feature.
 In the fifth step of campaign planning wizard, you will be able to see the approximate size of your email campaign.
 To avoid deliverability issues, marketers will be able to see how large their email template, HTML code and embedded images, actually is.
 This new feature will allow you to make sure you keep bellow 100KB and therefore reach more of your subscribers.

-Choose the right size images
+Choose the right image sizes

 There are three golden rules for using an image in an email: